 Free Agency

 After the season, to protect his rights, Steve Garvey, now 34 years old, filed for free agency.
 As he tells it in his biography, owner Peter O’Malley’s final offer was for $5 million over 4 years.
-At the time, when contract negotiations broke down in early November, Garvey called the day the “saddest in my life.”
+When contract negotiations broke down in early November, Garvey called the day the “saddest in my life.”
 He would not follow in the footsteps of his boyhood idol (Gil Hodges) by being a Dodger for his entire playing career.

 Los Angeles Times columnist Jim Murray, who would be elected to the Hall of Fame as the Spink Award winner in 1987, was scathing in his commentary on how Dodgers’ management handled Garvey’s negotiations.